realandrinoff/CasioCalculatorApps/README.md

-# casio-calc-apps
-scripts for casio calculators that run python
+# Scripts and games for Casio Calculators that run python